MortgagePaymentCalculator

 What the calculator shows

-• Your estimated monthly mortgage payment
+• Your estimated monthly payment (all-in)

-• A breakdown of each payment component
+• A breakdown of each payment component (P&I, taxes, insurance, etc.)

-• An amortization schedule showing balance over time
+• An amortization schedule (balance over time)

-• Total interest paid over the life of the loan
+• Total interest over the full loan term

 • Your projected payoff date